 This grew from the realisation that there was little provision in these areas of learning for her own children.
 Building on that experience, Aviva has become a regular contributor to Dance Notes for lessons at KS1.

 Founder; Composer; Sales manager

-Later, Brian co-founded ‘The Production Factory’ dance-theatre group and continued to collaborate with dancers as they moved into work in education.
+Later, Brian co-founded ‘The Hot Savoury Souffles’ dance-theatre group and continued to collaborate with dancers as they moved into work in education.
 With the introduction of Dance within the National Curriculum in 1992, Brian was then encouraged to offer his services to schools.
-And so Dance Notes was born.
+And so, Dance Notes was born.

-In addition to dance, Brian has composed for film, advertising, theatre and computer games.
+In addition to dance, Brian has composed for film, advertising, theatre and digital media.
 He also performs live on drums and percussion in a variety of musical settings and is active as a singer-songwriter.